mahouboy23/IB-notes/Prompt and object.md

 - [Fetching Title#s06j](https://en.wikipedia.org/wiki/On_the_Origin_of_Species#:~:text=Darwin%27s%20book%20introduced%20the%20scientific,a%20branching%20pattern%20of%20evolution.)
 - ["Origin of Species" is published | November 24, 1859 | HISTORY](https://www.history.com/this-day-in-history/origin-of-species-is-published-2)

+the prompt : What are the implications of having, or not having, knowledge? the knowledge claim : Introducing revolutionary scientific concepts challenges traditional beliefs and transforms societal understanding.

 Know i want you to write the first object in 300-310 words.
 ONLY USE INFO FROM REFERENCES, since i have to put where i found the info only use stuff in the references for information, if you want to add other stuff that is not in references state at the end where you found!!!!
 For writing the object follow this structure below but also the video (transcript).
 Everything is explained in more detailed in the video (transcript) so use also that but here is the structure of a object Structure :